Creating a sudo-enabled user

 Example:

-Create the /etc/sudoers.d/userpw file using vi.
-Enter the following command:
+Create the file /etc/sudoers.d/userpw with vi.
+To do this, enter the following command:

 localhost:~ # vi /etc/sudoers.d/userpw